stooke/graal/docs/reference-manual/languages/llvm/compatibility.md

 machine code is not directly produced from the LLVM bitcode, but there is an additional dynamic compilation step by the GraalVM compiler.

-In this scenario, first the LLVM frontend (e.g. `clang`) does optimizations on the bitcode level, and then the GraalVM compiler does its own optimizations on top of that during dynamic compilation.
+In this scenario, first the LLVM frontend (e.g., `clang`) does optimizations on the bitcode level, and then the GraalVM compiler does its own optimizations on top of that during dynamic compilation.
 Some optimizations are better when done ahead-of-time on the bitcode, while other optimizations are better left for the